top of page

 • Higher Daily Rate: Jurors will now receive $72 per day, up from the previous rate of $40.
 This increase applies to all eligible jurors statewide, helping offset potential income loss during jury service.

-• Employer Responsibility: Employers with 11 or more employees must continue to pay their employees their regular wages for the first three days of jury duty, as has been required for years.
+• Employer Responsibility: Employers with 11 or more employees must continue to pay their employees either their regular daily wage or $72 per day (whichever is lower) for the first three days of jury service, as has been required for years.
+After the third day, if you do not continue to pay wages, the State of New York pays $72 per day.
+If the employer is already paying wages that meet or exceed the required amount, the State does not provide additional payment.

 • Effective Date: These changes will go into effect on June 8, 2025.
 Employers may want to review internal policies, update employee handbooks, and communicate with payroll teams ahead of time to ensure compliance.